Excel KPI Dashboard (Table of Contents)

 Things to Remember About KPI Dashboard in Excel

-- Every time, you need to add pivot once the data is imported into PowerPivot so that it can be used for KPI Dashboard creation.
+- Every time, you need to add a pivot once the data is imported into PowerPivot so that it can be used for KPI Dashboard creation.

 This is a guide to KPI Dashboard in Excel.
-Here we discuss How to create KPI Dashboard in Excel along with practical examples and downloadable excel template.
+Here we discuss How to create KPI Dashboard in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –